SUNY study abroad paused for Fall 2021 semester

-Tonight, Jim Urso, SUNY Deputy Press Secretary, releasing a statement saying in part,
+Wednesday evening, Jim Urso, SUNY Deputy Press Secretary, released a statement saying in part,

 SUNY said changing country-by-country travel restrictions, vaccination rates, and COVID-19 policies prevent SUNY from planning safe and meaningful international experiences for students, adding that now, students will have enough time to plan for a fall semester on campus.